PLP-Database-DEPT/st-01/readme.md

-# 📝 Assignment: Fundamentals of Software Testing
+# 📝 Assignment 1: Fundamentals of Software Testing

 ## 🎯 Learning Objectives
 - Understand the importance of software testing in software development.